Discover Card: History

 The plan to create a one-stop financial-services center in Sears stores was not as successful as Sears had hoped, and its promotion of Discover was thought both to hurt Sears turnover and to restrict the card's potential.
 Other retailers resisted it, as they were developing their own credit products and they believed they would be helping their competitor.
 Sears began to face difficulties in the late 1980s in light of these developments, and with strong competition both from Walmart and from so-called category killers such as Toys "R" Us.
 Discover's introduction was costly; Sears's Discover credit card operations accounted for a loss of $22 million in the fourth quarter of 1986, and a loss of $25.8 million in the first quarter of 1987.

-Sears sold its financial businesses in 1993 and began to accept MasterCard and Visa in addition to its store credit card and Discover.
+In 1993, Sears spun off its Dean Witter division into a new publicly traded company, and began to accept MasterCard and Visa in addition to its store credit card and Discover.
 Discover became part of the Dean Witter financial services firm, and the new company was called Dean Witter, Discover & Co.
 In 1997, this company merged with Morgan Stanley to become Morgan Stanley Dean Witter, Discover & Co.
 In 1999, this company rebranded itself as Discover Financial Services, Inc.

 Discover Bank

 The Greenwood Trust Company was founded in 1911 and is based in Greenwood, Delaware.
 It was acquired by Discover Financial Services in 1985 and renamed Discover Bank in 2000.
-The first and original location of Greenwood Trust Co. on East Market Street is now the town hall and police station.
+The original location of the Greenwood Trust Company on East Market Street in Greenwood is now the town hall and police station.